zpainter/iassist/content/about/regional-report-2003-2004-europe.md

 modelling is usually described by the development of an Entity Relationship Diagram (ERD) and a Data Dictionary (DD), the detailed analysis of essential processes and their preliminary specification are also part of WP3.
-Based on the concepts of the \"Structured Analysis\" the analysis covers two levels of abstraction, which makes no premature decisions about how the domain will be implemented in the final system
+Based on the concepts of the "Structured Analysis" the analysis covers two levels of abstraction, which makes no premature decisions about how the domain will be implemented in the final system